 The prong or pinch collar is similar in style to the martingale.
 The control loop that the leash is attached to is made of chain.
 The loop that fits around your dog's neck is made of a series of fang-shaped metal links, or prongs, with blunted points.
 When the control loop is pulled, the prongs pinch the loose skin of your dog's neck.

 Like the choke chain, the prong collar must be properly fitted.
 The size of the prong links should be appropriate for the size of your dog.
-The collar should sit high up on your dog's neck just behind his ears.
-The fit should be snug so the prong links can't shift to the front of your dog's neck where they might pinch your dog's trachea.
+The collar should sit high up on your dog's neck, just behind their ears.
+The fit should be snug, so the prong links can't shift to the front of your dog's neck where they might pinch your dog's trachea.

 More humane collars and good obedience training should make it unnecessary to resort to this aversive collar.
 If you insist on using one, consult an experienced trainer to learn how to properly size, fit, and use it.

 Shock collars use electric current passing through metal contact points on the collar to give your dog a signal.
 This electric signal can range from a mild tickling sensation to a painful shock.

 Shock collars are sold as training devices and to stop barking.
 They are also used with pet containment (electronic fencing) systems.

 The least humane and most controversial use of the shock collar is as a training device.
 The trainer can administer a shock to a dog at a distance through a remote control.
 There is a greater chance for abuse (delivery of shocks as punishment) or misuse (poor timing of shocks).
 Your dog also may associate the painful shock with people or other experiences, leading to fearful or aggressive behavior.

 Electronic fencing uses shock collars to delivers a shock when the dog approaches the boundaries of the "fenced" area.
 Typically, the shock is preceded by a tone to warn the dog they are about to get shocked.